GmodNET/GmodDotNet/README.md

 ## Current features

-GmodNET provides basic functionality to write Garry's Mod modules in C# or any other CIL-compiled language as [__.NET Core 3.0__](https://dotnet.microsoft.com/) class libraries.
+GmodNET provides functionality to write Garry's Mod modules in C# or any other CIL-compiled language as [__.NET Core 3.0__](https://dotnet.microsoft.com/) class libraries.
 For more information on modules and API check out [project's wiki](https://github.com/GlebChili/GmodDotNet/wiki).
 Only `x86_64` version of Garry's Mod is currently supported.

 ## Need help?